dsbutler101/camera/README.md

 * Deal with edge case where multiple keys already exist for service account
 * Update instructions for adding parameters to ansible-vault
 * Fix issue where upload fails if object in Cloud Storage already exists
-* Add instructions to complete configuration of Raspberry Pi using Ansible